Laboratory

 np.ndarray

-- enable_outputs(CHs: int | list[int] = None)[source]
+- get_output(CHs: int | list[int] = None)[source]

-Enable the output of the channels
+Get the output state of the channels

 - Parameters: